torson/mate-desktop-build/README.md

 ./build.sh
 ```

-At the end it outputs the command to run to install the packages.
+At the end it outputs the command to run in a new terminal outside the container to install the packages.

 ### 3. In a new terminal on your host:

-> If you're using btrfs you should first create a snapshot of both system and home volume,  just in case something breaks.
+If you're using btrfs you should first create a snapshot of both system and home volume,  just in case something breaks.

 Run the command from previous step and one to fix dependency issues: